 New Legislation coming

-Once approved, the new legislation – which sets out measures to prevent harmful pollution from the domestic burning of all solid fuels – will come into force from 1 May 2021.
+Once approved, The Air Quality (Domestic Solid Fuels Standards) (England) Regulations 2020 – which sets out measures to prevent harmful pollution from the domestic burning of all solid fuels – will come into force from 1 May 2021.

 The full remit of the regulations will phase out the supply of:

 - wet wood sold in units of up to 2m3, and

 - introduce sulphur and smoke emission limits for manufactured solid fuels.

 It is proposed that these changes will be phased in between 2021 and 2023, with all sales of small volumes of wet wood being phased out by 2022 and sales of traditional house coal by 2023.